computer-science-with-applications/book/src/getting_started/intro_functions/index.rst

    :formatting: separate

    def play_one_game(goal):
-       '''
+       """
        Simulate one game of Going to Boston.

-       Inputs:
+       Args:
            goal (int): threshold for a win

-       Returns (boolean): True if player1 wins and False, if player2 wins.
+       Returns (bool): True if player1 wins and False, if player2 wins.
-       '''
+       """

        player1 = 0
        player2 = 0